How to Prevent Summertime Bike Accidents

 As the months grow warmer and outdoor activities become safe again, bicyclists will be out-of-doors cycling for recreation, exercise, and fun.
 Riding a bike is quite enjoyable, and many cities use this as a key mode of transportation.
 As more people opt for their bike over their car this summer, it’s essential to keep in mind that this activity can be potentially deadly if safety precautions aren’t followed.

 The National Highway Traffic Safety Administration (NHTSA)’s recent report shows that bike accident fatalities in 2018 increased 6.3% from 2017, even as the total number of motor vehicle fatalities decreased by 2.4% compared to the year before.
 Bike accident deaths in 2018 totaled at 857 – the highest they’d been since 1990, which recorded 859.
-With these facts in mind, The Barnes Firm’s best bicycle accident lawyers in Manhattan say it’s important that everyone learn how to avoid and prevent summertime bike accidents.
+With these facts in mind, The Barnes Firm’s best bicycle accident lawyers say it’s important that everyone learn how to avoid and prevent summertime bike accidents.